Sawrz/docker-configs/plex/README.md

 # Docker Container for Plex

-[Plex](https://www.plex.tv/) is a client-server media player solution to create your personal (non-commercial) video streaming service like Netflix, etc. Keep in mind, you need the video files on the Plex server.
+[Plex](https://www.plex.tv/) is a client-server media player solution to create your personal (non-commercial) video streaming service like Netflix, etc. Keep in mind; you need the video files on the Plex server.
 So don't break any laws by obtaining them!

 ## Preparations

-First, we need to prepare some things before we can actually start the Docker container.
+First, we need to prepare some things before we can start the Docker container.

 ### Create Folders & Files

 All files of your service will be in your main directory (the folder with the Docker files).
 Now, create here subfolders to store your configurations:

 ``` bash
 mkdir -p config